 The difference between Mandarin and Chinese is that Mandarin is one of the many Chinese languages.
 The term “Chinese”, although it is commonly used when referring to Mandarin, actually encompasses many smaller languages in China and Chinese communities outside of it.
-China is the most populous country in the world with its population being twice as big as that of Europe.
-Moreover, China is not a country of immigrants, like US or Canada; the Chinese as a nation have developed throughout thousands of years of history.
+China is the biggest country in the world by number of inhabitants, with its population being twice as big as that of Europe.
+Moreover, China is not a country of immigrants, like US or Canada; the Chinese nation have developed throughout thousands of years of history.
 Is it possible for such a country to have only one spoken language?
 Absolutely not!
-China officially has between 6 to 12 different dialects that are so different from one another that they could be considered separate languages by some.
-The exact number of them is disputed, since some dialects are considered the dialects of other dialects and so on.
+China officially has between 6 to 12 dialects that are so different from one another that they could be considered separate languages by some.
+The exact number of them is disputed, since some dialects are considered to be dialects of other dialects and so on.
 Moreover, these are just the biggest dialects; in fact, most of the regions and cities outside of Beijing (where modern standard Mandarin developed) have their own dialects.
-Most of them don’t even have a developed writing system, since they are only used in informal everyday context.
+Majority of them don’t even have a developed writing system, since they are only used in an informal everyday context.

 Let’s take a look at major dialects of China and how they relate to Mandarin.

 - Mandarin (普通话)